 - 3. The level of the mandatory minimum premium shall enable a positive economic test outcome with the revenues generated by the allocation of all offered capacity in the first auction in which the incremental capacity is on offer. - 4.
 A mandatory minimum premium approved by the national regulatory authority shall be added to the reference price for the bundled capacity products at the respective interconnection point and shall exclusively be attributed to the transmission system operators, for which the mandatory minimum premium was approved by the respective national regulatory authority.
 This default principle for the attribution of a mandatory minimum premium is without prejudice to the provisions on the split of a possible additional auction premium according to Article 39(3) or an alternative agreement between the involved national regulatory authorities. - 5.
 In case initial commitments for contracting of incremental capacity by network users are for any reasons cancelled, the transmission system operator may charge the outstanding amounts resulting from a mandatory minimum premium for the initial contract duration to the respective network users. - 6.
-Where a mandatory minimum premium is applied and the relevant national regulatory authorities conclude that based on the relevant assumptions described in paragraph 1 there are doubts whether future capacity bookings will generate sufficient revenues to cover the allowed revenues or target revenues associated with the incremental capacity beyond the initial time horizon for booking capacity, the part of the revenues following from the mandatory minimum premium shall be used for measures to mitigate possible future underrecovery with regard to the incremental capacity.
+Where a mandatory minimum premium is applied and the relevant national regulatory authorities have reasonable doubts whether future capacity bookings will generate sufficient revenues to cover the allowed revenues or target revenues associated with the incremental capacity beyond the initial time horizon for booking capacity, the part of the revenues following from the mandatory minimum premium shall be used for measures to mitigate possible future under-recovery with regard to the incremental capacity.
 The extent of the occurrence of such under-recovery shall be monitored by the transmission system operators.
-This shall be achieved by either of the following: - (a) including the associated revenues into the revenue recovery mechanism as set out in Chapter VI; - (b) a specific account separate from the regulatory account;
+When, in the future, under-recovery of the increase in allowed revenues or target revenues associated with the incremental capacity does not occur, over-recovery at that time shall be prevented by using the accumulated revenues from the mandatory minimum premium in accordance with the applicable cost allocation methodology.
+This may be achieved by:

-- (c) an adjustment of the yearly rate of depreciation for the incremental capacity in accordance with the outlook on the level of contracting of the incremental capacity in order to increase the alignment between the duration of binding commitments of network users for contracting capacity and the economic life of the asset; - (d) any other measure agreed between the respective transmission system operator and national regulatory authority. - 7.
-When, in the future, under-recovery associated with the incremental capacity as described in paragraph 6 does not occur, over-recovery at that time shall be prevented by using the accumulated revenues from the mandatory minimum premium in accordance with the applied cost allocation methodology.
+- (a) including the associated revenues into the revenue recovery mechanism as set out in Chapter VI; - (b) a specific account separate from the regulatory account; - (c) an adjustment of the yearly rate of depreciation for the incremental capacity in accordance with the outlook on the level of contracting of the incremental capacity in order to increase the alignment between the duration of binding commitments of network users for contracting capacity and the economic life of the asset; - (d) any other measure agreed between the respective transmission system operator and national regulatory authority.